Using the Terminal

 If you exit the Terminal, that rolls back the transaction.

-If an error occurs, a suffix is added to the prompt to indicate the program stack level.
+If an error occurs, the prompt includes a suffix that indicates the program stack level.
 For example:

 On Macintosh, you cannot open the C-shell this way; you receive a permission denied error.
 You can, however, use other shells (Bash, Bourne, or Korn).